Pratik-on-Git/React-Notes/React.md

 | Speed|Fast (JS Objects) | Slow (Browser regenerates code everytime)
 | Updates |Batched & optimized| Immediate & memory costly
 |Memory|Lightweight (Less memory)|Heavy (Browser Rendered)

+### 👉 Reconciliation
+React's algorithm for efficiently upgrading the DOM when state/props change.

+* It's the diffing process that compares the new Virtual DOM with the previous one to determine the minimal changes needed for the real DOM.

+➡️ How does it work?
+* Trigger : A component's state/props change
+* New Virtual DOM tree : React creates a new virtual DOM tree.
+* Diffing : React compares the new tree with the old one. (reconciliation)
+* Update : Only the changed parts are applied to the real DOM.